epxlp/individual_genetic_risk/README.md

 ![alt text](https://github.com/epxlp/individual_genetic_risk/blob/gh-pages/baldness_fig1.png)

-> **Question: How likely is someone with the highest genetic risk score (score=10) to suffer from sever hair loss?**
+> **Question: How likely is someone with the highest genetic risk score (score=10) to suffer from severe hair loss?**

 <br><br>
-> **Bonus Question: How do you think a predictor that uses family history instead of the geentic score would do?**
+> **Bonus Question: How do you think a predictor that uses family history instead of the genetic score would do?**

 <br><br>